Absortium/frontend/README.md

 **Step №10**: Go to the `dev.absortium.com:3000`

 ## Tips
-* If you use `docker-machine` than you must download project only in user directory.
+* If you use `docker-machine` than you must download project only under `/Users/` directory.

 ## Services
 * `m-backend` - main backend service.